11014067/Heuristieken/README.md

 to increase conspectus and facilitate reusing certain aspects of the code.
 A quick summary of all the folder and their containments:

+* Algorithms - The codes needed for the sorting, switching and greedy algorithms.
+* Classes - Classes and classes specific functions necessary for the algorithms.
 * Deprecated - Older files that aren't used anymore.
 * Information - Information about the case and the neighborhoods: datasets with coordinates and computed upper and lower bounds for the solution.